apache/incubator-kie-drools/kogito-drools/kie-dmn/README.md

   function on page 114, it is not implementable as defined.
   * `string( mask, p... )` : returns a string formatted as per the mask.
 See Java String.format() for details on the mask syntax.
+  * `code( value )` : returns a string that is the FEEL code that when executed reconstructs the given value

 6. __Support for additional date and time arithmetics__: